ddbj/www/_biosample/overview-e.md

 For an organism name of the BioSample [organism](/biosample/attribute-e.html?all=all#organism) attribute, see the ["Organism name"](/ddbj/organism-e.html) page.
 Previously, a strain name or some other lower taxon was required for the organism name of whole genomic sequence, mainly microorganisms.
 However, currently, the value of organism qualifier should be just a scientific name, in principle, even though for microbial genomes.
 Please describe a strain name in the [strain](/biosample/attribute-e.html?all=all#strain) attribute of BioSample.

 Related news: [Changes in organism strain information management](/news/en/2013-12-13-e.html)

+## Genome assembly sample {#genome-assembly-sample}

+### Package {#package}

+A [DDBJ genome sequence](/ddbj/mss-e.html) should be linked to one BioProject and one BioSample.
+This constraint is set by INSDC to manage genome sequences.
+Submit sample(s) used for genome assembly in following packages.
+When it is not appropriate to use [MIxS](/biosample/sample-info-e.html#mixs), use standard packages according to organisms.

+- In the case of isolated, cultured prokaryotes: [Cultured Bacterial/Archaeal Genomic Sequences (MIGS.ba)](/biosample/attribute-e.html) or [Microbe](/biosample/sample-info-e.html#Sample-type)
+- In the case of eukaryotes: [Eukaryotic Genomic Sequences (MIGS.eu)](/biosample/attribute-e.html) or one of the standard packages for organism, [Model organism or animal](/biosample/sample-info-e.html#Sample-type), [Invertebrate](/biosample/sample-info-e.html#Sample-type) or [Plant](/biosample/sample-info-e.html#Sample-type)

+Register a [locus tag prefix](/ddbj/locus_tag-e.html) necessary for an annotated genome submission by entering a prefix in the BioSample locus_tag_prefix attribute.

+### Genome assembled from multiple samples {#samples}

+When submitting a genome sequence assembled from DNA reads extracted from different samples to [DDBJ](/ddbj/index-e.html), we recommend to register a BioSample even though samples are different (an assembled genome needs to be linked to single BioSample).

+* genome sequences of different samples were treated as the "same" molecule.
+* Apart from a genome sequence, quantitative data such as gene expression are not linked.

+Example submissions.

+* Genome DNAs extracted from a same sample on a different day.
+You may not describe the extracted dates in BioSample attributes.
+Instead, you may describe the dates in DRA Experiment or BioSample description.
+* Genome DNAs prepared for Illumina and PacBio sequencing.
+Differentiate at the DRA Experiment level and not at the BioSample level.

+When you want to register more than one BioSample, register a derived BioSample because a genome sequence cannot be linked to multiple BioSamples.
+For example, sequencing reads of male and female samples are submitted to DRA, and submit a genome sequence assembled from both samples, register a derived BioSample citing both BioSample accessions.
+Enter the originating BioSample accessions in derived_from attribute of the derived BioSample in the format of "This sample group is the combination of the [number of samples] individual BioSamples: [BioSample accessions]".
+For example, "This sample group is the combination of the 2 individual BioSamples: SAMN12623203 and SAMN12623206"

+Real examples:
+* A Genome sequence [JAGDQO010000000](https://www.ncbi.nlm.nih.gov/nuccore/2035211276) and a derived sample [SAMN17974349](https://www.ncbi.nlm.nih.gov/biosample/17974349).

+### Metagenome assembly {#mag}

+There are four tiers of [metagenome assembly](/ddbj/metagenome-assembly-e.html) (Metagenome-Assembled Genome, MAG) submission depending on the degree of assembly.

+Submit a MAG from a particular organism to the [ENV division](/ddbj/env-e.html) of DDBJ.

+Create a virtual BioSample for MAG submission.
+Use the [MIMAG](/biosample/sample-info-e.html#Sample-type) package and use an organism name without uncultured (e.g., Methanosarcina thermophila).
+Indicate deriving source sample as "derived_from: SAMD00000001".
+[Examples](https://docs.google.com/spreadsheets/d/1VCCuSwvIRfp5-DT8cnvvAwWH4C7wbDFSjHQ_q3f3BII/edit#gid=272411182)
+A MAG also needs to be linked to a BioSample, create a derived BioSample for MAG.

+## Human sample {#human-sample}

+### Submission of research data from human subjects {#submission-of-human-data}

+Submit data derived from human subjects (human data) to the databases of Bioinformation and DDBJ Center in compliant with "[Submission of Research Data from Human Subjects](/policies-e.html#submission-of-human-data)".

+WARNING: Only use for human samples or cell lines that have no privacy concerns.
+For all studies involving human subjects, it is the submitter's responsibility to ensure that the information supplied protects participant privacy in accordance with all applicable laws, regulations and institutional policies.
+Make sure to remove any direct personal identifiers from your submission.
+If there are patient privacy concerns regarding making data fully public, please submit samples and data to Japanese Genotype-phenotype Archive (JGA) database.
+[JGA](/jga/submission-e.html) has controlled access mechanisms and is an appropriate resource for hosting sensitive patient data.

+### Sample attributes {#attribute}

+Describe following attributes for Human (*Homo sapiens*) sample by using [Human](/biosample/sample-info.html#Sample-type) package.
+Please see [this page](/biosample/attribute-e.html?all=all) for attribute explanation.

+#### Sample derived from human subjects {#human-subject}

+Fill in anonymized subject id in isolate.

+#### Cell line {#cell-line}

+Recommended;
+- cell_type

+### Primary cell {#primary}

+Indicate primary cell in sample_type.
+sample_type: primary cell

+### iPS cell {#ips}

+In most cases, iPS cells are used in differentiated state, so information regarding before and after the differentiation are important.
+In addition to the above, provide attributes indicated below.
+It is also applied to ES cells used after differentiation.
+Complex samples such as differentiated a few times, provide description in free-text.

+#### Samples from human subjects {#ips-human-subject}

+Describe information regarding differentiation in cell_type.
+For example, cell_type： iPS cell derived megarocyte cell.

+#### Cell line {#ips-cell-line}

+Describe information regarding differentiation in cell_type.
+For example, cell_type： iPS cell (cell_line:253G1) derived megarocyte cell.
+In addition, describe provider information in biomaterial_provider.
+For example, biomaterial_provider： ATCC.

 ## Antibiogram  {#antibiogram}